ppmim/PAPI/docs/intro.rst

 ============

-PAPI is an automatic image processing pipeline for data taken with the PAnoramic Near Infrared Camera (PANIC) on the 2.2m and 3.5m Telescopes at Calar Alto Observatory.
-The pipeline currently supports imaging data from camera and is written in Python and C making it portable across many platforms.
+PAPI is an automatic image processing pipeline for data taken with the `PAnoramic Near Infrared Camera (PANIC) <http://www.iaa.es/PANIC>`_ for the 2.2m and 3.5m Telescopes at `Calar Alto Observatory (CAHA) <http://www.caha.es>`_.
+The pipeline is written in Python and developed at the `Institute of Astrophysics of Andalusia (CSIC) <http://www.iaa.es/>`_.
 The automated processing steps include basic calibration (removeing instrumental signature), cosmic-ray removal, treatment for electronic ghosts (cross-talk), sky subtraction, non-linear count-rate correction, artifact masking, robust alignment and registration for large mosaics, weight map generation, and drizzling onto a final image mosaic.

 **Development Team:** Jose M. Ibanez (IAA-CSIC)

 Caveats
 *******

-Currently it is only possible for PANIC to reduce data taken with the Observing Tool (OT), but not manually with GEIRS.
+Currently PAPI it is able to reduce data taken with the Observing Tool (OT) defining the required observing blocks (OB), or manually through GEIRS scripts.
 PAPI was primarily developed and optimized for reducing broad-band imaging data of extragalactic sources (such as imaging data taken for field galaxy surveys and galaxy cluster surveys).
 Other types imaging data have been reduced with PAPI but results can not be as good as desired.
 (See :ref:`troubleshooting` for tips).
 PAPI is **not** designed to reduce any kind of field taken with PANIC.